-Campus Activities include a rich and varied program of events, on and off campus, to supplement the classroom educational experience.
-With student input, an exciting calendar of educational, social, recreational, and cultural events are planned throughout the academic year.
+Campus activities include a rich and varied program of events, on and off campus, to compliment the academic experience.
+With student involvement, exciting and engaging educational, social, recreational, and cultural events are offered throughout the academic year.
 All events are advertised throughout campus and are open to all members of the St. Thomas University community.

-Location: Student Center
+Location: Student Union, 2nd floor